doc4d/docs/docs/ORDA/remoteDatastores.md

 ### List of class functions

-The following ORDA class functions can be used to handle the ORDA cache and the contents of the optimization context in a client/server configuration:
+The following ORDA class functions can be used to handle the ORDA cache and the contents of the optimization context in a client/server configuration.
+For more details, check out their description:

 DataClass class:
 * [.setRemoteCacheSettings()](../API/DataClassClass.md#setremotecachesettings)